darktable-org/dtdocs/content/darkroom/masking-and-blending/blend-modes.md

 color adjustment
 : Some modules act predominantly on the tonal values of an image but also perform some color saturation adjustments (e.g. the [_levels_](../../module-reference/processing-modules/levels.md) and [_tone curve_](../../module-reference/processing-modules/tone-curve.md) modules).
 This blend mode takes the lightness from the module's output and mixes colors from input and output, enabling control of the module's color adjustments.

-blend fulcrum
-: Some blend modes depend on a fulcrum for their operation.
-This additional parameter allows the position of this fulcrum to be adjusted for these blending operators within RGB scene-referred blending.
-The effect depends on the operator used.